 When To Call In A Plumber In Singapore

-If the ceiling leak repair is minor, you can handle it on your own.
+If the leakage from the ceiling is minor, you can handle it on your own.
 However, in case of bigger damages or tricky situations, you will not be able to patch up the ceiling.
 Also, it can be challenging to understand whether you need to fix the roofing system or go for the leaking pipe repair.

 An experienced plumbing contractor in Singapore would know how to address all these problems.
-When you need help, contact Heng plumbing and repair your ceiling leaks, leaking pipes, or any other plumbing issues.
+When you need help, contact K. Heng Plumbing and repair your ceiling leaks, leaking pipes, or any other plumbing issues.